USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/customization/coloring.md

 <div id="note-alerts-1" class="highlighted highlighted--note ">
 <div class="highlighted__body" markdown="1">
 ANSI escape codes are special sequences of characters (e.g., `\e[1m]`) used to **control text formatting, color and other display attributes** in the command-line interface.
 When processed by the terminal, these codes alter the appearance of the text output by:
-- changing colors,
+- changing text colors (red, green, yellow, etc.),
-- making text bold,
+- changing background colors,
-- adding underlines
+- effects like making text bold or adding underline

 *ANSI codes are widely supported across various terminal emulators, making them a universal and portable tool for improving command-line interaction.*
 </div>